-The Elkhorn Slough Coastal Training Program is introducing a new workshop this year, the Burrowing Owl Workshop 2013 with presenter Dr. Lynne Trulio (Department Chair, Environmental Studies, San Jose State).
-The workshop, slated for Thursday, September 5, 2013 at the Elkhorn Slough National Estuarine Research Reserve in Watsonville, CA, will provide a comprehensive review of the species’ biology and conservation efforts with both classroom lecture and field training.
+The Elkhorn Slough Coastal Training Program is once again sponsoring the Burrowing Owl Workshop 2014 for the second year running with presenter Dr. Lynne Trulio (Department Chair, Environmental Studies, San Jose State).
+The workshop, slated for Wednesday, July 30, 2014 at Michaels At Shoreline (the Shoreline Golf Links clubhouse) in Mountain View, CA, will provide a comprehensive review of the species’ biology and conservation efforts with both classroom lecture and field training.

 Among the topics covered in the classroom are natural history, species identification, distribution/movement, habitat requirements, threats, survey methods, methods for assessing potential project impacts and approaches for avoidance and minimization, and management and regulatory requirements.
 In the field, participants will learn to survey for active burrowing owl burrows; identify and distinguish burrowing owl burrows; identify and sex adults; identify and age chicks; determine appropriate human disturbance buffer distances; and view examples of burrowing owl nesting and foraging habitat enhancement measures.